skagra/asteroids/README.md

 # Status

-The development is midway through with many of the major game play elements now in place.
+The development is mid way through with many of the major game play elements now in place.

 ![Asteroids](./docs/animation.gif)